mpodlasin/mpodlasin-website/src/pages/articles/iterables-and-iterators.md

 The code above works, because iterators returned by the methods are also iterables.

+If they weren't, we would have to awkardly wrap the results from, let's say, `map.entries()` in some kind of a dummy iterable.
+Luckily we don't have to and we can just use those methods directly, without worrying too much about it.

-For those reasons, it is a good practice to make your custom iterators iterables as well.
+For those reasons, it is a good practice to make your custom iterators iterables as well, *especially* if they will be returned from some methods other than `[Symbol.iterator]()`.

-It's actually very simple.
+And it's actually very simple to do.
 Let's enhance our `IterableObject` iterator to be an iterable:

 ```js
 class IterableObject extends Object {